PravCoder/AI_Travel_Planner/README.md

 Once the packages have been added to package.json, other contributors can install them automatically by running **npm install**

 Once a branch is ready to be implemented, submit a pull request with a detailed description of the feature or bugfix.
 Once the pull request has been created, the team can review and approve/deny it.

+**Side note for contribution:**
+Comment as much as possible.
+We all work collaboratively on this project, so it is important that everyone can read and understand one another's code.